Law enforcement, community reacts to Kings County employee and off-duty Lemoore officer murder-suicide

 Robinson says Diaz was recently assigned to the Kings County Major Crime Task Force.

-“My gut tells me he was a really good cop, that Diaz was a really good cop and that’s why he was assigned to that task force,” he expressed.
+“My gut tells me he was a really good cop, that Ddiaz was a really good cop and that’s why he was assigned to that task force,” he expressed.

 Deputies say Ramino Trevino Jr. worked for the county as a Welfare Fraud Investigator for about 5 years.